bhybhybhybhy/YoonGroup/content/post/news_2/index.md

 ---

 Bohak Yoon begins his postdoc training at the Chicago Center for Theoretical Chemistry at the University of Chicago.
-#Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.

 <!--more-->